 In these clips, we explore iconic landmarks within the United States (US), one of North America’s larger countries.

-We are introduced to the iconic Statue of Liberty, built on Liberty Island in New York harbour as a symbol of welcome, and we find out some facts about this city’s famed green space known as Central Park.
+We are introduced to the iconic Statue of Liberty, built on Liberty Island in New York harbour as a symbol of welcome, the Everglades National Park in Florida with it's vast network of wetlands, and we find out some facts about this city’s famed green space known as Central Park.

 - Find out what pupils know about North America.
 Do they know where it is?
 Can they name any places or countries you would find there?

 - Find out what pupils know about New York, the Statue of Liberty or Central Park.
 Has anyone heard of these places or been there?
 Has anybody heard of the Grand Canyon?

 - Give pupils an outline map of the continent and ask them to draw and write features inside that they think they might find there.

 - Recap the continents of the world and use a globe to find and name North America.
 Ask pupils to describe its location on the globe and discuss how North America is joined through a narrow piece of land to South America.

 - Practice globe tossing games with blow-up globes and ask pupils to identify continents and point to North America when they catch it.
 Older children could identify countries within this continent and the oceans that surround it.

 - Discuss how you would travel from the UK to North America and how long it would take.
 Discuss the difference between travelling to different cities such as New York (United States), Vancouver (Canada) and Mexico City (Mexico) to indicate how vast this continent is.
 Compare different ways you might travel and discuss which ways are better for the environment.

 - Collect and show some images as a class that reveal some of the diversity of this continent from the frozen north to the tropical south.
 Locate them using a large map.